 It is clearly stated in their checklist that they only need either of these two.
 So you no longer need to provide a savings account if you have a formal obligation.
 A formal obligation is an assurance that your trip is sponsored.

 However, it is totally fine that you provide both.
+I have a formal obligation because I stayed at the home of my partner's parents but I am financially independent.
 I wrote in my cover letter that I have the ability to support myself so I will not have any financial issues when I return to the Philippines after 3 months in Germany.
 This is the reason why I still presented my savings' bank statement.

 How much should I have in my Savings Account?